FenixAlliance/ABS.Docs/README.md

 - If you are getting started with Alliance Business Suite, a [series of videos](https://www.youtube.com/playlist?list=PLGYfOT42OgSZdmYctCWeiRkPfGVQbCRWM) are available which explain how to install the product, interact with the user interface, and develop custom modules.

 ## Documentation
 There is a separate [Documentation repository](https://dev.azure.com/fenixalliance/ABS.Docs), which contains various types of documentation for the Alliance Business Suite, including the C# API documentation for every class on every library.
-The contents of the repository are available at [https://docs.absuite.net](https://docs.absuite.net) as a MSDN-like documentation.
+The contents of the repository are available at [https://docs.absuite.net](https://docs.absuite.net) as an interactive documentation.

 ---